 It’s similar to a grab bar, but it has a U shape and it’s installed on the side of the tub.
 Both removable and permanent U-shapes safety rails exist.
 They’re especially useful when some help is needed to stand up after bathing or to get out of the bathtub.
 Make sure you choose a model with adjustable height.

-This safety tool helps seniors feel secure when getting in and out of the bathtub and prevent losing their balance.
+This safety tool helps seniors feel secure when getting in and out of the bathtub and prevents losing their balance.
 Some models come with a handrail to further enhance safety.

 If you struggle to get out of the bathtub, read our article on how you can do that safely and easily.